 SMEs get serious about cyber security

 In the past 12 months, four in five (79%) SMEs have experienced a cyberattack.
 As businesses scale back budgets to tackle rising costs cybercriminals will continue to find opportunities to attack, which will be even more detrimental to businesses who are already struggling to survive in the current climate.
-As a result, 2023 will be a year for SMEs to get serious about their cyber security or face the threat of losing their business after one attack.
+As a result, 2023 will be a year for SMEs to get serious about their cyber security using VPN services and other software or face the threat of losing their business after one attack.

 Streamlining to survive – making data work harder